delhatch/Multi_IIR/README.md

 The Z-1 and Z-2 terms are stored in block RAM instances in the eq_module itself.

-The filter works by calling up a set of coefficients and the Z terms, and calculating a result.
-And writing the new Z-1 and Z-2 terms to memory.
+The filter works by calling up a set of coefficients and the Z terms, and calculating a result, and writing back the new Z-1 and Z-2 terms to memory.
 The entire operation takes 2 clock cycles.
-In other words, each filter band takes 2 clock cycles.

-So the 27-band filter implimented in this project takes only 54 clock cycles.
+So the 27-band filter implimented in this project takes only 54 clock cycles to execute all filter operations.

 ** Calculating the Coefficients